Frequently asked CCNA Interview Questions and Answers:

-Ans: Carrier Sense multiple access with Collision detection (CSMA/CD) is a media access control method which is used in local area networking.
-It uses early Ethernet technology to overcome collision when it happened.
+Answer: Carrier Sense Multiple Access with Collision detection (CSMA/CD) is a media access control method that is used in local area networking.
+It uses early Ethernet technology to overcome collision when it occurs.

-Ans: It is either a single network or a group of networks that are managed by a single directive.
-It is defined by a unique number or code and is called as an Autonomous system number (ASN).
+Answer: It is either a single network or a group of networks that are managed by a single directive.
+It is defined by a unique number or code and is called as an Autonomous System Number (ASN).
 Sometimes, it is also called as a routing domain.

 Communication of networks within an AS is done by using Interior Gateway Protocol (IGP).

 Q #41) Why do you use ‘Service Password Encryption’?

 Answer: Service Password Encryption is used to encrypt plaintext password into a type 7 password.
 Security is less and hence it can be easily decrypted.

 Answer: Dynamic Host Configuration Protocol (DHCP) is used to automatically assign an IP host with its address to a client.

 Q #43) Explain the difference between Tracert and Traceroute.